Oh man, your life is MESSED UP right now.

 Not that anyone asked us.
 But they can officially start.

-Send her your questions at firstname.lastname@example.org and she’ll send you a piece of her mind.
+Send Jilly your questions by filling out the form at the bottom of this post or right here, and she’ll send you a piece of her mind.

 Because during those troubled times, it’s always important to ask yourself: What WOULD Jilly do?

 My family has always been very close, so it’s important to me to get along with my brother’s new girlfriend (who he, at least, thinks might eventually become his wife).
 Unfortunately, I can’t seem to have a conversation with her, even about the tiniest things, without it becoming about her.
 If I start a story about a recent trip, she overtalks me with her experiences about that place, which of course are MUCH more informed than mine (it’s amazing how she’s an expert on everything).
 If the conversation naturally veers away from a topic she was dominating, she just ignores the shift and keeps talking about herself.
 She’s constantly dropping little hints about how amazing she is (“which is why my boss is probably going to give me ANOTHER raise”) into her conversation, unsubtly, and is visibly impatient when people start talking about topics she can’t really participate in (read: steamroll).
 I’m sure she has redeeming qualities—my brother doesn’t have a history of being shallow with women—but I’m having trouble seeing them.
 Should I warn him against spending the rest of his life with someone so self-centered, or should I bite my tongue … forever?